Our sustainability journey

 Review California AB-1305 compliance disclosures on our greenhouse gas emissions reduction efforts.

 Without a healthy planet, we can’t expect to have healthy people.
-Minimizing our environmental impact permeates the choices we make every day, from how we power our facilities and where we purchase food and medical supplies to how we manage waste and invest in our communities.
+Our effort to reduce our environmental impact informs the choices we make every day, from how we power our facilities and where we purchase food and medical supplies to how we manage waste and invest in our communities.

 1950s